coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 journalctl --unit=cnode --since='2020-07-29 00:00:00' --until='2020-07-29 12:00:00'
 ```

-## :rocket: 4.
-Start the relay node
+## :rocket: Starting the Relay Node

 {% hint style="success" %}
 **Pro tip:** :sparkler: Speed this step up by copying the **db** folder from another node you control.